Jyllissa Harris

-Jyllissa Harris (born April 8, 2000) is an American professional soccer player who plays as a defender for Ottawa Rapid FC of the Northern Super League, on loan from the Houston Dash of the National Women's Soccer League (NWSL).
+Jyllissa Kyndhall Harris (born April 8, 2000) is an American professional soccer player who plays as a defender for Northern Super League side Ottawa Rapid, on loan from the Houston Dash of the National Women's Soccer League.
 She played college soccer for the South Carolina Gamecocks.

 Early career

 Harris was born in Hazlet, New Jersey, and attended Red Bank Catholic High School.
 She was a nominee for the High School All-American Game in 2017 and competed for the PDA Gunners and Sky Blue of the Elite Clubs National League (ECNL).

 College career

 Harris played college soccer for the South Carolina Gamecocks from 2018 to 2022.

 Harris attended the University of South Carolina where she set an NCAA Record for all-time minutes (9,395).
 At South Carolina, Harris was No. 1 all-time starter (105 games) and No. 1 in all-time games played (107, No. 3 in NCAA).
 Across her five-year career, Harris started in all but two of her 107 games played and passed the 2000-minute mark twice.
 Harris was awarded the Top Drawer Soccer Best XI selection as well as a United Soccer Coaches Second Team All-American nod.